uviclibraries/html-css/act-1.md

 HTML (Hypertext Markup Language) is a "markup" language, or a text-encoding system that defines the structure and formatting of a digitial "document," such as a web page.
 So, when we talk about "code" in this context, we are referring to "encoding."

-Like any language, HTML is an agreed-upon set of codes that define a shared meaning.
+Like any language, HTML is an agreed-upon set of codes that define shared meanings.
 Another word for the act of encoding is "tagging."
-We use HTML "tags" to tell a web browser—such as Firefox, Safari, or Chrome—how to interpret specific content (text, images, videos, and so on).
+We use HTML "tags" to tell a web browser—such as Firefox, Safari, or Chrome—how to interpret and categorize specific content (text, images, videos, and so on).

 For example, we might want some part of our text, like a chapter title, to be a heading.
 A heading will stand out from the rest of the text by being larger and bolder than the text around it.
 In that case, we would use the HTML tag for a heading, and "wrap" a selection of text with that tag.
+The combination of a tag and the content within it is called an HTML element.

 Next, let's look at the anatomy of a tag.